xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 ## Introduce Database Connection

-To do data-driven testing with database, you can define a database connection that can be used for the whole project and override this global configuration in a test data file later ([more details](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html#create-a-database-data).
+To do data-driven testing with database, you can define a database connection that can be used for the whole project and override this global configuration in a test data file later ([Learn more](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html#create-a-database-data)).

 To set up a global database connection, go to **Project** > **Settings** > **Database**.